 Adding 'heat' to your elbow when it's already inflamed and tender may make your body think there's a new threat to your tissue and increase the pain in order to get you to stop.
 For some people applying heat on inflamed / swollen tissue will cause the injury to swell-up even more (as much as 3 times larger than normal).
 You'll feel even more pain as the pressure builds in your elbow.

 Heat is NOT a good treatment to use when there is significant inflammation in the elbow.
 Typically, this occurs in new injuries (within the first 24 to 72 hours), right after surgery or right after a re-injury to the elbow (over-use and/or sharp, throbbing pain).
 In such cases, use a Cold Compress or Ice Pack to decrease the swelling and only start using heat later on in the healing cycle when the swelling has come down.

 If you have a chronic elbow injury that keeps getting re-injured you should use heat before activity to loosen up your soft tissue (making it more flexible).
 When used at this time the warm temperatures naturally extend the elasticity (elastic-nature) of your elbow joint, making it more movable / pliable for activity.

 If you feel pain while doing a certain activity - should you still use heat?
-Using heat in the morning before you start your day or before activity can help to boost the healing process and reduce your risk of re-injury.
+Using heat in the morning before you start your day or before activity can help to boost localized circulation while increasing tissue flexibility (and thus reduce your risk of re-injury).
 Too much heat (especially when you suffer a set-back with swelling / inflammation) can make your inflammation worse.
-Cold compression with a Cold Compress should be used part-way through your day when you suffer from on-going pain and inflammation as a natural pain-reliever.
+Cold compression should be used part-way through your day when you suffer from on-going pain and inflammation as a natural pain-reliever.

 Using heat is a good long-term plan because it will help to stimulate healing and can also be used on a preventive basis to relax constricted soft tissue, thus decreasing your risk of re-injury.